mahavedalla/mahavedalla/docs/questions/sotapatti/is-the-first-jhana-necessary-for-sotapatti.md

-# Is the first jhāna necessary for sotāpatti?
+Question: Is the first jhāna necessary for sotāpatti?
 Answer in Brief: -
  Category: Sotāpatti
 Sutta References: -